Skip to Q&A database conversion services

 closely match the output you get when printing them in Q&A for DOS.

-In this case, though, you must supply us with a printed example of each document since we are not likely to have the same fonts as in your Q&A documents.
-Document elements that will appear in the
+In this case, you must supply us with a printed example of the document (a PDF would suffice) since we might not have the same fonts as in your Document elements that will appear in the